 After three successful US-tours between 2016 and 2017, numerous tours in Europe and the release of their covers album "The Salentino Cuts" U.F.O. remained inactive during all of 2018.
 This was the perfect time for Paul to work on his very own covers album "HIGH DEFINITION".
-During the working process for "The Salentino Cuts" album Paul became really inspired to put a new spin on some songs that he always liked or thought it would be interesting to record them in a rock'n'roll way.
-Of course he had more ideas or even different visions than his U.F.O. band mates so with the help of his PRP partners in crime, Andy Simmons and Dave Burn, he decided to make his own covers album named "High Definition", which he is very proud of.
+During the working process for "The Salentino Cuts" Paul became really inspired to put a new spin on some songs that he always liked or thought it would be interesting to record them in a rock'n'roll way.
+Of course he had more ideas or even different visions than his U.F.O. band mates so with the help of his PRP partners in crime, Andy Simmons and Dave Burn, he decided to make his own covers album named "High Definition", which he was so very proud of.
 It was released on February 15th, 2019.

 The year 2019 marks not only UFO’s 50th anniversary, it is also supposed to be the year when UFO will be touring one last time before Phil Mogg will be stepping down as the singer and retiring the band.